Dubai to Musandam Peninsula Road Trip – Driving Arabia’s Norway

 While Dubai is a terrific winter sun destination – and who doesn’t want to soak up some rays and splash about in the sea or a hotel swimming pool after a couple of months of cold? – there is so much more to Dubai than sun, sand and shopping.
 In fact, there’s the whole country to see, and neighbouring Oman.

-Little do many people realise but in two hours you can do one of the Arabian Gulf’s most spectacular drives to the Musandam Peninsula, an enclave of Oman within the UAE, and spend a weekend cruising dramatic fjords on wooden dhows, snorkelling with dolphins, and taking in some of the region’s most breathtaking views.
+Little do many people realise but in three hours you can do one of the Arabian Gulf’s most spectacular drives to the Musandam Peninsula, an enclave of Oman within the UAE, and spend a weekend cruising dramatic fjords on wooden dhows, snorkelling with dolphins, and taking in some of the region’s most breathtaking views.

 Rent a Car in Dubai